dannsam/xenko-docs/manual/get-started/create-a-script.md

 ## Create a script in Visual Studio

-The first method consists in adding a new script class in the game project from Visual Studio.

 1. In Game Studio, open your solution in Visual Studio by clicking the ![Open in IDE](media/create-a-script-ide-icon.png) (**Open in IDE**) icon in the toolbar.

-	Your game solution is composed of several projects.
+	The game solution is composed of several projects.

 	* The project ending in *.Game* is the main project, and should contain all your game logic and scripts.
 	* Other projects (eg *MyGame.Windows*, *MyGame.Android* etc) contain platform-specific code.